iibrahimli/nst/README.md

 ![TV loss](rsc/tv_loss.png)

 You may notice that this operation is similar to edge detection.
 Indeed, the differences give us the "derivative", or "gradient" that is also useful for finding edges.
-If we visualize the differences it would look much like the image was filtered using a Sobel filter or something similar.
+If we visualize the differences it would look much like if the image was filtered using a Sobel filter or something similar.
 I use the squared version in this implementation.

 ## Implementation